On this page

 Coronavirus SME Guarantee Scheme

-The Coronavirus SME Guarantee Scheme will provide small and medium sized business with timely access to working capital to help them get through the impact of the Coronavirus.
+The Coronavirus SME Guarantee Scheme will provide small and medium sized business with timely access to working capital to help them get through the impact of coronavirus (COVID-19).

 The Government will provide eligible lenders with a guarantee for loans with the following terms: